violetahoza/mips/README.md

 - **Comprehensive Operation Support**: Facilitates both arithmetic and logical operations as defined in the MIPS instruction set architecture.

 ## Testing Environment
-The testing and validation of both the Greatest Even Number Finder Processor and the MIPS32Processor were conducted within a simulated environment using **Vivado**.
+The testing and validation of both the Greatest Even Number Finder Processor and the MIPS 16-bit Processor were conducted within a simulated environment using **Vivado**.
 This allowed for thorough testing of the architecture and its components, ensuring that the processors correctly identify the greatest even number and execute MIPS instructions effectively.

 ## Technologies Used
 - MIPS Assembly Language